pondrejk/dizzer/questions.md

 Periodic pattern mining (type of sequence mining) searches for recurrent patterns, that include: *full periodic patterns*, *partial periodic p.* (e.g. just on mondays), *cyclic or periodic association rules* -- associate events that occur periodically together (@han2011data).

-In conceptual framework for finding *candidate* causal relationships in movement pattern @bleisch2014mining distinguish between three kinds of granularity at which the phenomena can be described:
+In conceptual framework for finding *candidate* causal relationships in movement pattern @bleisch2014mining distinguish between three kinds of granularity at which the phenomena can be described: *spatial*, *temporal*, and *causal*.
+While the first two are defined by the the smallest spatial and temporal units, causal granularity is given by the kinds of events observed.
+Spatial and tempral granularities can be easily reduced to "see the bigger picture" (by changing the spatial scale -- zooming out, or extending the range of observation), causal granularity is defined by the data collection design.
+As such, it affects mainly the inferences from the map rather the map reading tasks as such.

-- *Spatial granularity*
-- *Temporal granularity*
-- *Causal granularity*

 Drawing from approaches by @allen1995qualitative and @galton2012states; @bleisch2014mining distinguish between the trigger that apparently causes the event and the environmental conditions that have to be fulfilled for the effect to occur.
 The onthological model for causation is then shown on figure: